+Ghassan, have succeeded in arranging for several meetings, two at Herstmonceux Castle, which we have funded, and other larger meetings in Turkey.
+MECA has also been funded by the Konrad Adenauer Foundation and the U.S. and E.U. governments.
 I have long wondered whether life in Israel would be safer and better if Arab Israelis had been treated equally.
-Israel is a democracy, there are Arab members of the Knesset, and public signs are in Hebrew, English, and Arabic.
-But in the infrastructure of Arab towns and villages, educationally and socially, there has not been equality.
+Israel is a democracy, there are Arab members of the Knesset, public signs are in Hebrew, English and Arabic.
+But educationally, in the infrastructure of Arab towns and villages and socially, there has not been equality.
 Adina agrees.
 So now we give her several hundred thousand dollars annually through the Foundation for the Jewish Community, which she spends as she sees fit.
 I believe that since we are dealing with Marvin's granddaughter, we need no accounting, but she has told us that she has spent it on diverse projects, most recently on improving Israeli Arab libraries.
 I have asked her to explain.
-She wrote:

-One of Israel's greatest challenges as a Jewish Democratic State has been its treatment of its Arab citizens.
-Although many organizations, projects and research have addressed this issue, the past few years of intifada have also marked a significant decline in Jewish-Arab relationships within the State of Israel, indicating that strategic approaches were significantly needed.
+She writes: "One of Israel's greatest challenges as a Jewish Democratic State has been its treatment of its Arab citizens.
+Although many organizations, projects, and research have addressed this issue, the past few years of Intifada have also marked a significant decline in Jewish-Arab relationships within the State of Israel, indicating that strategic approaches were significantly needed.
 We chose to address this question by using two principles.
 First, private initiative with the Arab sector must replace the government agencies and should engage them in seeing their role as serving the Israeli population in its entirety.
-Second, the Jewish-Arab question cannot be addressed as an independent "problem" but must find its way into the mainstream issues that the State must address.
-In keeping with these principles we decided to address the field of the public libraries in Israel, which was in dire need of incentives to reach out to their communities.
-Encouraging the public libraries to take a community-based approach was an optimal opportunity to look at all parts of the Israeli community with its many cultures, religions, and political beliefs.
+Second, the Jewish-Arab question cannot be addressed as an independent 'problem' but must find its way into the mainstream issues that the State must address.
+In keeping with these principles, we decided to address the field of the public libraries in Israel, which was in dire need of incentives to reach out to their Deleted: